barnebys/analytics/docs/conversion-tracking.md

 Events are user interactions with content that can be measured independently from a web page or a screen load.
 User registration, bids, and final prize are all examples of actions you might want to measure as Events.

+## Refs

+When using refs to support backend events `ba` needs to have a reference passed on, usually a userId.
+Multiple refs can be used using a `,` to separate them.

+`ba('init', 'event', [refs]);`

+## debug

+To enable console log for debugging add the debug action before.
+Make sure it's added before init to capture everything.

+`ba('debug');`

 ## Implementation